trojal/rozero-notes/memorial-dungeons/equipment-enchanting.md

 To enchant a piece of equipment with a class-based essence enchant, it must be +9 or greater.
 The enchant is chosen randomly, but if you use an enchanter NPC specific to your class, you are more likely to get one of your class' essence.

-Subjugation (Grade IV) Equipment can get one of the following class-based enchants.
+Subjugation (Grade IV) Equipment can get one of the following class-based enchants:

 <table>
   <tr>